June 1st, 2011

 3. Rapid fat loss is not for everyone.
 Regardless of your starting body size and body fat level, if you have ANY history of binge eating or yo-yo dieting (aka weight cycling), take the slow and steady road and focus on lifestyle habits and behavior changes.
 Forget about “diets” let alone rapid weight loss diets.

 For more information on rapid weight loss and rapid fat loss, check out the links to the “related articles” below.
-For information on achieving maximum fat loss, check out chapter 12 in my e-book Burn the Fat, Feed the Muscle and look up the “PHASE III Competition Diet.”
+For information on achieving maximum fat loss, check out my book Burn the Fat, Feed the Muscle and look up the “Advanced Fat Loss Strategies” in the last chapter.

 1. Alpert SS, A limit on the energy transfer rate from the human fat store in hypophagia, Journal of Theoretical Biology.
 7: 233(1) 1-13.
 2004.
 University of New Mexico. [pubmed]